ulloaluis/linear-algebra/README.md

     dot(other)              - returns the dot product of th two vectors

+    cross(other)            - returns the cross product of u x v (u is current vector, v is other)

     operator +              - returns sum of two vectors, component wise addition

     operator -              - returns difference of two vectors, component wise subtraction